plant and microbial biotech | diagnostics & disease control | biomass value chain

 Our leading position for crop productivity and a focus on general cropping suggest our region’s agricultural base could be easily incentivised to adopt innovative biomass production and downstream processing methods.

-Some of the businesses linked to industrial biotechnology in the region include:
+Some of the businesses linked to agri-bio in the region include: